zhedahht/JsInPractice/README.md

-JsInPractice
+JsInPractice_MerryChristmas
 ============

-JavaScript in Practice
+JavaScript in Practice - Merry Christmas

-Here is some sample to display cartoon snow animation.
+Here is the sample code to display cartoon snow animation.
 Wish you merry Christmas and happy new year.